 - Route: Han River Bridge, Dragon Bridge, and Bach Dang Street

 *Asia Park’s Sun Wheel – 1 Phan Dang Luu Street, Hai Chau District

 - Opening Hours: 17:00 – 22:00

 *Bars/Pubs/Restaurants/Cafes: Sky36 Bar, Seventeen Saloon Da Nang, New Phuong Dong Club, Oasis Tapas Bar, Café Cong

 1. Hoi An

-Hue has an irresistible charm of the last pseudo-capital of Vietnam, shines with the lights of the old time.
+Hue has the irresistible charm of the last pseudo-capital of Vietnam and shines with the lights of the old time.
 Located just over 90 kilometers northwest of Da Nang, Hue makes a wonderful day trip with gorgeous landscapes along the way.
-Come to Hue, don't just visit the imperial citadel only, remember to enjoy the unique and delicious cuisine of Hue.
+Come to Hue, don’t just visit the imperial citadel only, remember to enjoy the unique and delicious cuisine of Hue.

 3. My Son